Logical limit laws for minor-closed classes of graphs: Introduction

 \begin{theorem} Let $\Gcal$ be an addable, minor-closed class of graphs and let $C_n \in_u \Ccal_n$ be the random {\em connected} graph from $\Gcal$.
 Then $C_n$ obeys the $\MSO$-zero-one law. \end{theorem}

 It is worth mentioning that the MSO-zero-one law does not hold in $G(n,1/2)$ -- see \cite{KaufShe}.
 For the ``general" random graph from an addable class $\Gcal$, i.e.~$G_n\in_u\Gcal_n$, there cannot be a zero-one law, even in FO logic.
 The reason is that there are sentences expressible in \FO, such as the existence of an isolated vertex, that have a limiting probability strictly between 0 and 1.
+(This follows immediately from Theorem~\ref{thm:addfrag} below, which is due to~\cite{McDiarmid09}.)
 We are however able to prove the \emph{convergence} law in this case.

 \begin{theorem} Let $\Gcal$ be an addable, minor-closed class of graphs and let $G_n \in_u \Gcal_n$.
 Then $G_n$ obeys the $\MSO$-convergence law. \end{theorem}

 The proof is based on the fact that with high probability there is a ``giant" component of size $n-O(1)$, and uses the extraordinarily precise description of the limiting distribution of the {\em fragment}, the part of the graph that remains after we remove the largest component~\cite{McDiarmid09}.